tdavis/twisted-docs/source/projects/index.rst

 Twisted isn't *just* an asynchronous networking engine—it's also a set of libraries built on top of itself.
-This section contains documentation on each major Twisted project, including *Twisted Core*, the foundation for everything else.
+This section contains documentation on each major Twisted project, including *Twisted Core*, which serves as both a foundation and a collection of projects in its own right.

 .. toctree::
    :maxdepth: 1